mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 ### Use Debug Mode

-A helpful feature of Microsoft MakeCode is **Debug Mode.** Select the bug icon under the micro:bit simulator.
+A helpful feature of Microsoft MakeCode is **Debug Mode.** Select the bug icon under the Ragga simulator.
 This will halt the execution (running) of the program and allow you to press the Step button to run your program line by line.
 It will also highlight parts of your code so you can see at each step which line of code is being processed.

 Now, run your program several more times.
 Do you see the different lines of your code highlighted as the program runs?
 Do you see the sprite move?